Does Sunscreen Prevent Tanning? How To Protect Your Skin?

 Yes, sunscreen can help protect your skin from further pigmentation and help fade the existing ones.

-Yes, gentle exfoliation can help remove pigmentation in the outer layer of skin and reduce the appearance of a tan.
+Yes, gentle exfoliation may help remove pigmentation in the outer layer of skin and reduce the appearance of a tan.
+For better results, you can also use tan removal face packs at home to further brighten your skin.

 Is it necessary to reapply sunscreen to prevent tanning?